nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/how-to-work-with-git-and-studio-project.md

 1. Create your custom code.
   - Example: Rework the document type layouts and add some custom client side validations rules

-Once finished, push your contribution:
+Once finished, push your contributions:
 ```
 git add -A
 git commit -m 'New Document Type with Layouts'